jlyn0016-sys/learn_git/readme.md

-# learn about git an github
+# learn about git on github

 eeeeeeeeee